 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok

 nginx: configuration file /etc/nginx/nginx.conf test is successful

-Complete the upgrade process so that nginx is using the new release and dynamic modules.
+Complete the upgrade process so that NGINX Plus is using the new release and dynamic modules.

 production$ service nginx upgrade